trussworks/trussels-guide/trussels.md

 Trussels each get 160 hours of vacation per year, and you start accumulating this time with your first paycheck.

-You get as much sick time as you need to get healthy.
-If you have a medical condition that causes you to miss more than five consecutive days, please let us know.
+All Trussels also get 160 hours of sick time, if you need it please use it to get healthy.
+If you have a medical condition that causes you to miss more than five consecutive days, or find that you need more than the allotted 160 hours please let us know.
 Truss may move you to short term medical leave or otherwise try to accommodate you.

 ## Practice: Reserve
 When Trussels are not on client work, they are on #reserve.